Akiful-Islam/akiful-islam/README.md

 - 🔭 I’m currently working on my Bachelor's Degree at Shahjalal University of Science & Technology

-- 🌱 I’m currently learning Frontend Development with NextJs, Typescript, React & Redux.
+- 🌱 I’m currently learning Fullstack Development with NextJs, Typescript, & Spring Boot.

-- 💡 I'm interested in all things Gaming: Game Design, Game Development, Game balance, UX Development and UX Design.
+- 💡 I'm interested in all things Gaming: Game Design, Game Development, Game balance, as well as whatever interests me.

 - 💬 Talk to me about:  Video games, Animes, Movies, TV Shows, and everything geeky.